-Hartpury is looking for loan horses that can be used for teaching our college and University Centre equine students for the next academic year from September 2015.
+Hartpury is looking for loan horses that can be used for teaching our college and university equine students for the next academic year from September 2015.
 They will receive excellent care, attention and exercise from our dedicated and experienced yard and instructing team.

-Director of Animal, Equine and Land at Hartpury, Tom Hallam, said: “Sending your horse to a college on loan can be the ideal solution if you’re off to university and don’t know what to do with your horse, or if you have work commitments or financial constraints.
+Hartpury’s Head of Equine, Tom Hallam, said: “Sending your horse to a college on loan can be the ideal solution if you’re off to university and don’t know what to do with your horse, or if you have work commitments or financial constraints.

 “The day to day care of the horse, including a tailored exercise plan, diet, bedding and farriery, are all provided by our highly qualified staff, and we treat all of the horses as individuals, ensuring they benefit from the right balance of work and relaxation, much like our students!”